whinee/autoarch/docs/README.md

 The developer notes however that the said template will be created if a trend of users using this project is evident.

+### Raising a new issue

-For creating a new issue, please make sure that the said issue is not on the list of closed and open issues.
+Before creating a new issue, please make sure that the said issue is not on the list of closed and open issues.

 After checking that that is the case, create a new issue.